What is borderline personality disorder?

-How is BPD diagnosed?
+How is borderline personality disorder diagnosed?

-The first step is to talk to your doctor about the symptoms you’ve been experiencing.
+The first step is to talk to a doctor about the symptoms you’ve been experiencing.
 They will do an initial assessment to see if other mental health issues, like depression, could be the cause.

-- How you feel about being on your own
+How you feel about being on your own

-- The patterns your relationships tend to follow
+The patterns your relationships tend to follow

-- Your feelings and emotions
+Your feelings and emotions

-- How you cope in stressful situations
+How you cope in stressful situations

 - Reviewed by: